github/developer.github.com/content/v3/activity/events.md

 ## List issue events for a repository

-These are events that have occurred around Issues for a repository.
-They are returned in a format that is different from other events and that is documented in the [Issue Events API page](http://developer.github.com/v3/issues/events/#list-events-for-a-repository).
+Repository issue events have a different format than other events, as documented in the [Issue Events API](http://developer.github.com/v3/issues/events/).

     GET /repos/:owner/:repo/issues/events